-See, the webinar was planned for 30 minutes and became more than 2 hours long because of questions we received.
+See, the webinar was planned for 30 minutes and became more than 2 hours long because of the questions we received.
 It was very tiring for everyone involved.
-By the end Zoltán, who presented the webinar was completely exhausted.
+By the end, Zoltán, who presented the webinar, was completely exhausted.

-And he forgot about the CTA at the very end.
+And he forgot about the call to action (CTA) at the very end.

 Image source: Giphy.com

 300 people were watching at that time and none of us realized we should tell them to subscribe.

 The thing is: you can tell the best story of your life, but it is just that, a simple story.
 Until you include a call to action.
 Adding the call to action is what makes it a valuable piece of online marketing.

 What is a call to action (CTA) in email campaigns?

 A call to action is simply, like its name suggests, a request that you make to your audience to entice them to go through with an act or an action.

 In other terms, a call to action or CTA in marketing is used to refer to an instruction or a request that a company makes to its audience in order to provoke a certain response or action.

 “Call to Action” is a marketing method that has always been used by companies to activate their customer base.